DivyanshuVerma/BlueMouse/README.md

 The application has two parts:

-* Server : Runs on Java
+* *Server* : Runs on Java
-* Client : Runs on Android
+* *Client* : Runs on Android

-It requires just the PC name to ge connected to the host computer.
+It requires just the PC name to get connected to the host computer.
 Once the connection is established, the mouse can be controlled via the Android mobile's touch screen.

 It also allows to :